microsoft/font-tools/EgyptianOpenType/eot.md

 >`SB* G [VS] [HR] [HM] SE* ( J SB* G [VS] [HR] [HM] SE* )*`

-Details of the rendering expectations for the format controls are documented in the Uncode proposals which encoded the format controls:
+Details of the rendering expectations for the format controls are documented in the Unicode proposals which encoded the format controls:

  - Glass, Hafemann, Nederhof, Polis, Richmond, Rosmorduc and Schweitzer.
 2017.
 “A method for encoding Egyptian quadrats in Unicode.” *Unicode Document Register for 2017*.
 [L2/17-112R](https://www.unicode.org/L2/L2017/17112r-quadrat-encoding.pdf).
  - Glass, Grotenhuis, Nederhof, Polis, Rosmorduc, and Werning.
 2021.
 “Additional control characters for Ancient Egyptian hieroglyphic texts.” *Unicode Document Register for 2021*.
 [L2/21-208](https://www.unicode.org/L2/L2021/21208-egyptian-ctrl.pdf).

 ## OpenType strategy
-This project generates OpenType tables for a suitable font that acheives arbitrary block formation of Egyptian Hieroglyphs using the following strategy:
+This project generates OpenType tables for a suitable font that achieves  arbitrary block formation of Egyptian Hieroglyphs using the following strategy:

-1. Substitue any ligature glyphs.
+1. Substitute any ligature glyphs.
 Conventionally, the project uses the &lt;haln&gt; feature to group lookups for this step.
 2. Analyze the format controls and define the block structure using invisible glyphs as markers.
 The &lt;pres&gt; feature is used to group lookups for this step.
 3. Determine the size of the outer, level 0, structure and areas to host glyphs.
 The &lt;rlig&gt; feature is used to group lookups for this step.
 4. Determine the size of the intermediate, level 1, structure and areas to host glyphs.
 The &lt;blws&gt; feature is used to group lookups for this step.
 5. Determine the size of the inner, level 2, structure and areas to host glyphs.
 The &lt;abvs&gt; feature is used to group lookups for this step.
 6. Select the appropriate base glyph for the size and context.
 Also, select the largest available glyph that can fit in its hosting area.
 The &lt;psts&gt; feature is used to group lookups for this step.
 7. Do any required structural and glyph adjustments for Right-to-Left, Vertical and Hieratic text.
-8. Place an intial anchor on each base glyph.
+8. Place an initial anchor on each base glyph.
 The &lt;mark&gt; feature is used to group lookups for this step.
 9. Build up the block structure and place the sized hieroglyphs.
 The &lt;mkmk&gt; feature is used to group lookups for this step.
 10. The &lt;dist&gt; feature is used interspersed with &lt;mkmk&gt; feature to offset specific signs.